chosky/TET-proyecto2/How to install MPI4PY on Centos 7 DCA.md

 3. $ yum install python-pip
 4. $ pip install virtualenv
 5. $ virtualenv entorno
-# entorno is the name of our virtual enviroment
+ //entorno is the name of our virtual enviroment
-# This command is to activate the virtual-env
+ //This command is to activate the virtual-env
 6. $ source entorno/bin/activate

 Install libraries